Skip to content

-I am an NSERC postdoctoral fellow in the Department of Earth, Ocean and Atmospheric Sciences at the University of British Columbia, working with Drs.
+I am currently a Staff Scientist with the Plymouth Marine Laboratory.
+I recently completed an NSERC postdoctoral fellowship in the Department of Earth, Ocean and Atmospheric Sciences at the University of British Columbia, working with Drs.
 Philippe Tortell and Roger Beckie.
-I completed my PhD in Chemical Oceanography from the MIT-WHOI Joint Program in Oceanography in 2016.
+I earned my PhD in Chemical Oceanography from the MIT-WHOI Joint Program in Oceanography in 2016.

 I develop and apply methods to measure gases and other geochemical tracers in natural waters and the atmosphere, with the aim of improving our quantitative understanding of biogeochemical cycles, both regionally and globally.
 My research experiences include: